crcsmnky/next19-debugging-istio/traffic/README.md

     }
 ]
 ```

+*Note*: the output of `istioctl proxy-config routes` can be lengthy and difficult to parse.
+Consider using [`jq`](https://stedolan.github.io/jq/) to simplify visualizing the output.
+For example: `istioctl proxy-config routes $FRONTEND --name 5000 -o json | jq '.[].virtualHosts[]|.name,.domains'` will show each route's name and associated domains.

 The only route on port `5000` that `istio-proxy` knows about is back to `weather-frontend`.
 So Istio doesn't have any specific routes for `weather-backend`.